lusis-cookbooks/noah/README.md

 * Natty 32-bit Rubygems install
 * Natty 64-bit Rubygems install
+* Lucid 32-bit Vagrant
+* Lucid 64-bit Vagrant

 Right now, only the ubuntu-related stuff is really stubbed out.
 Init script templates for redhat and non-upstart debian need to be written.
+The init scripts should be resilient enough to get populated with the proper path to the noah binscript.
+It uses `Gem.bin_path` to get it.
+The main reason for this is working around system rubies that do stupid crap like dump binaries in `/var/lib/gems/bin` or something.

 If you want to test it, the recipe you want is `noah::server`.